albchia/Animal-Trading-Card/README.md

 A nice Animal Card built within HTML and CSS.

-This was one of the projects I realized during the Udacity Path "Intro to Programming" Nanodegree.
+This is one of the projects I realized during the Udacity Path "Intro to Programming" Nanodegree.

 [See full project](https://albchia.github.io/Animal-Trading-Card/card.html)